PaulOR26/Portfolio/README.md

-# Portfolio
+# Paul O'Rourke Portfolio

-My software development portfolio showing some of the projects I have worked on.
+This is my software development portfolio showing some of the projects I have worked on.